On Store Languages of Language Acceptors: Store Languages of One-Way Machines

 \end{proof} This is true for sets of one-way machines, and also two-way machines investigated later in the paper.
 And in fact, it even holds for complexity classes, such as deterministic Turing machines with a one-way read-only input tape and a logspace bounded worktape (the store).
 These have a decidable membership problem but an undecidable emptiness problem.
 Despite the languages accepted by these machines being recursive (and in $\P$), membership in the store language is undecidable (and so there cannot be an effective construction to accept the store languages with another model, such as any model with a decidable membership problem).

 Next, store languages of restricted $\NTM$s will be studied.
 They will be especially useful for characterizing store languages of other machine models.
 In particular, $\NTM$s with a one-way read-only input tape and one reversal-bounded read/write worktape are considered.
 In terms of languages accepted, these machines are powerful enough to simulate a number of different machine models exactly, such as one-way nondeterministic reversal-bounded pushdown automata, reversal-bounded queue automata, reversal-bounded stack automata, and reversal-bounded $k$-flip pushdown automata, where the worktape acts exactly like the other stores.
-Then, since the direction that the store changes is the same between each reversal, the Turing machine read/write head only needs to make a bounded number of changes in direction.